-The lure of a cozy, safe home with a regular supply of food has always been attractive to mice.
+The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

-In the good old days setting a baited trap that snapped shut with frightening speed, employing a cat or using extremely dangerous poisons were the only options of dealing with a mice infestation.
+In the good old days setting a baited trap that snapped shut with frightening speed, employing a cat, or using hazardous poisons were the only options for dealing with a mice infestation.
 Each method resulted in the unpleasant task of removing dead bodies.

 But how does an ultrasonic mice repellent work and more importantly, does it actually bring positive results?

 Ultrasonic Mice Repellent – What are They?

 Using sound waves to deter mice and other pests led to the first ultrasonic mouse repeller being invented in 1962.